Fish Species raised at Moccasin Creek Hatchery

 Brown Trout

-Brown trout, also known as German brown trout, are native to Eastern Europe, but were historically planted into many California waters for recreational fishing.
+Brown Trout, also known as German Brown Trout, are native to Eastern Europe, but were historically planted into many California waters for recreational fishing.
 These days, sterile brown trout (triploid (PDF)(opens in new tab)) continue to provide anglers a quality fishing experience.

 Rainbow Trout

-Lahontan Cutthroat Trout - Pilot Peak strain
+Lahontan Cutthroat Trout

 This genetically distinct strain of the cutthroat trout is reared at Moccasin Creek Hatchery for release to select waters in the Lake Tahoe drainage.
 Distinctive red markings on the lower jaw of these fish led to the name.
 The Cutthroat is a native species that is federally listed under the Endangered Species Act.
-Learn more about Lahontan cutthroat trout.
+Learn more about Lahontan Cutthroat Trout.

-Eagle Lake Trout
+(Eagle Lake Trout strain)

 California Golden Trout

-The golden trout is California’s state fish.
+The Golden Trout is California’s state fish.
 Usually found in high mountain lakes in the sierras, the Golden is known for its bright red and gold coloring.

 Moccasin Creek Hatchery main page